Skip to main content

 Deployment

 Use the command brc install network open-ran-db.yaml to deploy the network.
-It should finish without errors and printout the three Kubernetes resource names that were created.
+It should finish without errors and print out the three Kubernetes resource names that were created.
 Check for the status of the deployment using the command brc observe.
 Wait until all the Elements other than the UE are in the STATUS set to 1/1 Y state.

 After deploying the network, before running the xApp, you should update the xApp configuration file with the IP of the deployed Near-RT RIC, the local source IP in the cluster subnet and the deployed database.
-To do so you may execute the update_conf.sh script which automatically extract the IPs from the cluster and updates the specified configuration file:
+To do so you may execute the update_conf.py script which automatically extract the IPs from the cluster and updates the specified configuration file:

-cd /path/to/xapp-source/conf_files
+cd /path/to/xapp_sdk/conf

 tip